Western Society of Crop Science

 The theme of the 2015 WSCS meeting will be the same as that of 2015 ASA, CSSA, and SSSA Annual Meetings, "Synergy in Science: Partnering for Solutions".
 We encourage you and your students to present a paper or poster around this theme.
-Abstract submission is now open through May 14th.
+Abstract submission has been extended through May 21st.

 The WSCS presents the A.K.
 Dobrenz Student Paper Awards with a cash award for the three best student oral presentations at its Society meetings.
 The 2015 student winners receive $200 (1st), $150 (2nd), and $100 (3rd) place.
 The 1st place winner also receives a $500 travel stipend to attend the CSSA Annual Meetings!
 Graduate students may also present a poster however there will be no poster competition.

 Pre-registration is now open!
 On-site registration will also be available (with a check or credit card).
 Pre-registration rates are $75 for professionals and $45 for students.
 Onsite registration rates are $100 for professionals and $75 for students.
 These rates include breaks, Wednesday lunch, the Tour, and awards banquet.